rei/rei-cedar-docs/docs/foundation/component-variables/README.md

 ## Adding Component Variables to the Repository
 Component variables should never be added to this repository directly.
 Instead, they should be created inside of the main Cedar repository either as part of styling for a component or as a global shared variable.
 For a variety of reasons, not all Cedar vue components export their component variables.
-If there is a Cedar component that you would like to see supported here, [open an issue](https://github.com/rei/rei-cedar-component-variables/issues) or reach out to us in #cedar-user-support.
+If there is a Cedar component that you would like to see supported here, [open an issue here](https://github.com/rei/rei-cedar-component-variables/issues) or reach out to us in #cedar-user-support.